Book Tomorrow Thursday Dakshina Murthy Abhishekam

 Unique Powers:

-Sought for knowledge, education, clarity of mind and the removal of ignorance.
+Devotees specifically pray here for academic excellence, wisdom, clarity of mind, and the removal of ignorance.

 Miracle Beliefs: